gwaredd/reflector/README.md

 make
 ```

-On windows you may prefer to generate a Visual Studio project instead (`cmake -G "Visual Studio 12" ..\llvm`).
+On windows you may prefer to generate a Visual Studio project instead (e.g. `cmake -G "Visual Studio 12" ..\llvm`).

 ***(building may take some time)***